Mageean in 'shape of my life' for Europeans

 Covid maybe 'a blessing in disguise'

-Mageean contracted Covid-19 in June which forced her to miss the Irish Championships as she was unable to run for 10 days.
+Mageean contracted Covid-19 in June which forced her to miss the Irish Championships because she was unable to run for 10 days.

-However, Mageean admits that the interruption to her training could have been a "blessing in disguise in some ways" even though she revealed that the effects of the illness did cause her to have three periods in one month.
+However, she admits that the unwanted interruption to her training could have been a "blessing in disguise in some ways", even though the effects of the illness did cause her to have three periods in one month.

 "It possibly gave a couple of niggles that I carry now as an older athlete, it helped some of them ease down and probably gave me a base line of less pain going into my running which was nice.